Selected 40 accepted + 10 waitlisted Deadline: Jan 3, 24:00 JST Accepted applicants: Register now!

 February 8 (Sun) – February 11 (Wed / National Holiday), 2026

-Four intensive days from collaborative retreat to high-stakes pitch stage
+A 3-day intensive program plus 1-day exchange, from collaborative retreat to pitch stage

 Camp & Development Hub